KollegeApply logo

 Those who are qualified for CSIR NET JRF get a fellowship for 5 years.

-PhD Chemistry Jobs
+PhD in Chemistry Jobs & Salary

 Person with a PhD in Chemistry can work either in Research, Industry or Academia.
 There is also an option to work in government agencies such as Safety office, chemical engineer, or project manager.

-2. Chemistry Faculty: They teach and conduct research at universities and colleges.
+• Chemistry Faculty: They teach and conduct research at universities and colleges.

-3. Postdoctoral Fellow: Their job is to engage in advanced research under the supervision of a faculty member.
+• Postdoctoral Fellow: Their job is to engage in advanced research under the supervision of a faculty member.

-4. Junior/Senior Research Fellow (JRF/SRF): To conduct research projects under the guidance of senior researchers.
+• Junior/Senior Research Fellow (JRF/SRF): To conduct research projects under the guidance of senior researchers.

-5. Research Associate: They assist in research projects and contribute to data analysis and interpretation.
+• Research Associate: They assist in research projects and contribute to data analysis and interpretation.

-Salary of a PhD Chemistry holder depends on the job profile, industry type, government policies, funding agencies, and location.
+The salary of a PhD Chemistry holder depends on the job profile, industry type, government policies, funding agencies, and location.

-• A junior research fellow or Jr. scientist in India, can earn up to INR 4 to 6 LPA while a senior fellow earns up to INR 15 LPA, depending on the project and industry type.
+• A junior research fellow or Jr. scientist in India can earn up to INR 4 to 6 LPA, while a senior fellow earns up to INR 15 LPA, depending on the project and industry type.

 How many semesters are there in PhD?